 Resolving complaints can take several months and very complex cases may take longer.
 However, many complaints can be sorted out more quickly.
 We aim to deal with complaints within six months from the time you lodge your complaint.

-You should bring a proposal for settling your complaint to the conciliation conference (see above).
-The Board aims to resolve the complaint at the conference, but if necessary, both sides can have a period of time after the conciliation conference to consider the settlement proposal.
+You should bring a proposal for settling your complaint to the conciliation conference.
+We aim to resolve the complaint at the conference, but if necessary, both sides can have a period of time after the conciliation conference to consider the settlement proposal.

 The complaint handler cannot tell either side what to settle on.
 If you have no idea about what would be a fair or reasonable resolution, we can give you information about how to get advice on this.

 Usually when the complaint is finalised there will be a deed of release or a conciliation agreement.
 These documents set out the outcome that both parties have agreed to.
 A deed of release is generally provided by the respondent and is legally binding.
-A conciliation agreement is not legally binding and the Board cannot enforce it, but you can register the agreement with the Administrative Decisions Tribunal and have it enforced.
+A conciliation agreement is not legally binding and we cannot enforce it, but you can register the agreement with NSW Civil and Adminstrative Tribunal (NCAT) and have it enforced.

 If you are unhappy at any time during the process of resolving your complaint, speak to your complaint handler about your concerns.
 If it happens during a conciliation conference, ask for a break so you can speak to the complaint handler privately.
-Tell the complaint handler exactly what you are feeling and why.
-It may be something that can be cleared up straight away.
+Tell the complaint handler exactly what you are feeling as it may be something that can be resolved straight away.

 You also have the right to complain to the NSW Ombudman’s Office about the way your complaint was handled.
 But you cannot complain to the Ombudsman about the result of conciliation or about decisions of the Civil and Administrative Tribunal.

-If your discrimination complaint goes to the Administrative Decisions Tribunal and you are not satisfied with the decisions the Tribunal makes, you may be able to appeal to a higher court.
+If your discrimination complaint goes to the NSW Civil and Adminstrative Tribunal and you are not satisfied with the decisions the Tribunal makes, you may be able to appeal to a higher court.
 Before you do this, you should get legal advice about whether it is worthwhile.